edgedb/edgedb/docs/datamodel/inheritance.rst

     }

 Both abstract and concrete object types can be extended.
-Whether to make a type abstract or concrete is a fairly simple decision: concrete types can be inserted on their own, while abstract types cannot.
+Whether to make a type abstract or concrete is a fairly simple decision: if you need to be able to insert objects of the type, make it a concrete type.
+If objects of the type should never be inserted and it exists only to be extended, make it an abstract one.
 In the schema below the ``Animal`` type is now concrete and can be inserted, which was not the case in the example above.
 The new ``CanBark`` type however is abstract and thus the database will not have any individual ``CanBark`` objects.

 .. code-block:: sdl
     :version-lt: 3.0